Barneyjm/ultralog/README.md

 ## Overview

-UltraLog is a desktop application designed for automotive tuners, engineers, and enthusiasts who need to analyze ECU (Engine Control Unit) log data.
+UltraLog is an **independent, open-source** desktop application designed for automotive tuners, engineers, and enthusiasts who need to analyze ECU (Engine Control Unit) log data.
 Built with Rust for maximum performance, it handles large log files (millions of data points) smoothly using advanced downsampling algorithms while maintaining visual accuracy.

+**Purpose:** UltraLog exists to provide **data interoperability** for the automotive tuning community.
+It reads standard export formats (CSV, binary logs) from various ECU systems, enabling users to analyze their own vehicle telemetry data in a unified, cross-platform tool without vendor lock-in.

 **Key Benefits:**
 - **Fast** - Handles massive log files without lag using LTTB downsampling
-- **Universal** - Supports multiple ECU formats in one unified interface
+- **Universal** - Supports multiple ECU formats in one unified interface for cross-platform data analysis
 - **Cross-platform** - Runs natively on Windows, macOS, and Linux
 - **Accessible** - Colorblind-friendly palette and clear visualization
+- **Open** - AGPL-3.0 licensed with documented format specifications for community benefit

 ---